Wondering how to effectively set goals that you actually follow through on?

 Keep Track of Your Progress Progress is an excellent source of motivation—it helps you see how far you’ve gone, and be geared towards success.
 Set a day aside to keep track of all your goals.
 What percentage you are on each, and the possible steps that can be taken to remain focused and more determined.

-Setting goals is key to being successful— you attain success in many aspects of your life sooner and better.
+Setting goals is key to being a successful entrepreneur— you attain success in many aspects of your life sooner and better.
 So, don’t set goals the old and less efficient way.
 Start following these seven vital steps and create attainable goals that bring you towards success.